There are a number of grants available to local community groups. Please explore this page to find out more.

 Each year, up to three individuals (nominated by members of the public) may be awarded the title of “Honorary Burgess of Leighton-Linslade”.
 Recipients are awarded an engraved badge and a scroll by the Town Mayor at a presentation ceremony, usually held in March of each year.
 There is also a display board in the Council Chamber containing a list of all those who have received the award to date.

-On 8th March 2017, The Town Mayor presented the 2017 award to Dave Edwards and Malcolm Chaney in recognition of their many years of voluntary service to the benefit of the town.
+On 14th March 2018, The Town Mayor presented the 2018 award to Michael Rowland, Danielle Harding and Margaret Brown in recognition of their many years of voluntary service to the benefit of the town.

 To be eligible for the award, candidates must have completed at least seven years of voluntary service which benefits the town or some vulnerable community within the town.
 Those who are serving Councillors (or were Members of the previous Council term) may not receive the award.
 The receipt of other honours does not disqualify the nomination, but the award is primarily intended for otherwise unrecognised service(s).

 Nominations are accepted from June to October each year, with a final decision made by Council in the following January.
 The procedure and nomination form can be found below.
-The closing date for nominations for the 2018 award is 31 October 2017.
+Nominations for 2019 are now closed.